 How to Clean Oven Racks

-Cleaning an oven is never really a fun task, so it makes sense to do what you can to prevent spills and messes.
+Cleaning an oven is never fun, so it makes sense to do what you can to prevent spills and messes.

-Never line your oven with aluminum foil, even if that’s how your grandmother did it.
+• Never line your oven with aluminum foil.
 Foil can fuse to the floor of modern ovens and cause fires, plus it voids your warranty.
 A removable, washable oven liner is a safer alternative.
 When a spill happens, you just pull out the liner and rinse it off.